ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

     },
   }

-The loss function to use and the metric to monitor the accuracy of the neural network model during training.
-The implemeted loss function :code:`LossRMSE` evaluates the average :term:`RMSE` between the output of the network and the target labels over every batch.
-For the accuracy metric a root mean squared error metric is implemented called :code:`MetriAccuracyRMSE`.
+The loss function to minimize and the metric to monitor the predictive accuracy of the neural network model over the validation set during training.
+The implemeted loss function :code:`LossRMSE` evaluates the :term:`RMSE` between the output of the network and the target labels over every training epoch.
+For the accuracy metric a similiar :term:`RMSE` metric is implemented called :code:`MetriAccuracyRMSE`.
 An optimal value of the :term:`RMSE` should be around 0 for a well-trained network:

 .. code-block:: json